 The second annual festival will take place in Halifax from Wednesday September 30 to Sunday October 4, 2020.
 The festival offers a mix of readings, conversations, celebratory events, public workshops, and workshops geared to professional writers, and brings together international, Canadian, and Nova Scotian writers.
 At this juncture our programming is focused on writing for adults—poetry and fiction primarily, non-fiction to a lesser extent.
 We are not at this point programming anything for kids, or children’s writers.

-The founding members are Ryan Turner and Stephanie Domet, with support from board members Stephens Gerard Malone, Sue Goyette, and Rebecca Thomas.
+The founding members are co-executive directors Ryan Turner and Stephanie Domet, with support from board members Stephens Gerard Malone, Sue Goyette, Rebecca Thomas, Liesl Mulholland, and Tracy Picha.

 Stephanie Domet is the author of two novels, and is at work on a third.
 She lives in Halifax where she is a freelance writer and editor who teaches creative writing in her dining room to little kids, sews her own clothes, and absolutely wants to make you supper when you’re in town.